 You're on the right side of history.

-It is the biggest abuse of power, corruption, scandal we've ever seen.
+It is the biggest abuse of power corruption scandal we've ever seen.

-They tried to rig an election, they saved one candidate from indictment, then they tried to undo an election, and they knew what they were doing.
+Then they tried to undo an election, and they knew what they were doing.

-And unfortunately for those involved, there's the evidence that is coming that proves it all.
+And unfortunately, for those involved, there's the evidence that is coming that proves it all.

-We already have a lot of it.
+And we already have a lot of it.

-Uh Mark Penn, thank you.
+Mark Penn, thank you.

 Appreciate it.